Arunachal Pradesh Guv, CM mourn death of soldiers in avalanche | Politics

 - India

-Itanagar, Feb 8 :PTI: Arunachal Pradesh Governor Brig (Retd) B D Mishra and Chief Minister Pema Khandu Tuesday expressed shock over the loss of seven soldiers of 19 Jammu & Kashmir Rifles in an avalanche along the Line of Actual Control (LAC) at Tawang sector of the border state.
+(Eds: Rptg after changing a word in first para) Itanagar, Feb 8 :PTI: Arunachal Pradesh Governor Brig (Retd) B D Mishra and Chief Minister Pema Khandu Tuesday expressed shock over the loss of seven soldiers of 19 Jammu & Kashmir Rifles in an avalanche along the Line of Actual Control (LAC) in Tawang district of the border state.

 The bodies of the Army personnel were found on Tuesday.
 The governor, who closely monitored the search and rescue operation with top Army commanders since Sunday when the soldiers went missing, expressing deep sorrow over the incident said that the loss is a big shock to the bereaved families, the Army and to the people of India.